ammarhakim/gkeyll1/docs/manual/array-classes.rst

     On return fill the start index of the array in ``start``.

-  .. cfunction:: unsigned getShape (int dir)
+  .. cfunction:: unsigned getShape (unsigned dir)
     :noindex:

     Return the shape of the array in direction ``dir``.

-  .. cfunction:: int getLower (int dir)
+  .. cfunction:: int getLower (unsigned dir)
     :noindex:

     Return the starting index in direction ``dir``.

-  .. cfunction:: int getUpper (int dir)
+  .. cfunction:: int getUpper (unsigned dir)
     :noindex:

     Return *one past* the last index in direction ``dir``.